 Many salespeople get frustrated when they try to add products to opportunities in Salesforce.
 The Salesforce CPQ solves that.

 Microsoft Dynamics 365 Sales Professional has a powerful, albeit poorly interfaced quoting capability.
 The image below is sourced from this article on how to create a quote in MS Dynamics.

 HubSpot quotes offer an easy-to-use quoting function that is very functional.
 It can't handle the volume of products and line items that a Salesforce CPQ can.
 If you have no more than 1500 line items, HubSpot is great.

 HubSpot CRM natively includes the ability to add items to quotes from a product library and e-signatures.
 All this is offered natively in their HubSpot Sales Professional offering.

 [Image sources: HubSpot]

 Salesforce and HubSpot take the lead on both effectiveness and usability in Customer Relationship Management, marketing automation, customer data actionability, and campaign management.

-There are some lesser players in the space, but they really aren't anything to write home about.
+There are some lesser players in the space, but they aren't anything to write home about.
 Zoho CRM claims to have a marketing suite, but it's limited.
-Active Campaign is a potential small business CRM and marketing campaign solution, but it's limited to light lifting in the CRM and marketing automation space.
+Active Campaign is a potential small business CRM and marketing campaign solution, but it's limited to light lifting in the Customer Relationship Management and marketing automation space.

 Our choice in this space is HubSpot.
 The only other vendor that has the level of marketing integrations and automation detailed in the HubSpot image below is Salesforce, with Marketing Cloud.